 Amy’s Functional Medicine Journey

 I was not your traditional medical school student.
 I was in my early 30s during medical school.
-(My classmates referred to me as “Nana”.)
+(My classmates referred to me as “Nana”).
 I worked as a Registered Dietitian for several years prior to attending medical school.
-I have always felt, and still do, that our lifestyle choices and environment play huge roles in our overall health.
+I have always known that our lifestyle choices and environment play huge roles in our overall health.
 Inflammatory diets devoid of nutrients, too little or too much physical activity, chronic stress, lack of sleep, high toxin burdens, etc. are major contributors to chronic disease.
 Unfortunately, these things were barely covered, and outright neglected, during my medical school education and residency training.

-I wanted no part of “a pill for your ill” conventional medicine approach.
+I wanted no part of the “pill for your ill” approach of conventional medicine.

 The desire to address the underlying causes of chronic disease, along with trying to manage my own chronic health issues, led me to a chance meeting with a Functional Medicine doctor.
 My life changed that day.
 This person not only exposed me to an approach to medicine for which I had been desperately searching, she exposed me to the approach that ultimately helped me overcome my own chronic medical problems.

 I, too, have been a patient.
 I, too, have experienced the hopelessness of waking up every day with health problems that no one could “fix.”
 During my Family Medicine residency I was diagnosed with “possible MS.” I had spent the last several years seeing multiple specialists for the evaluation and treatment of many chronic problems—horrible (I mean HORRIBLE) constipation, IBS, reflux, depression, neuropathy, spastic bladder, restless leg syndrome, vertigo, and rashes.
 No one could give me a reason as to why I was experiencing these things.